guidok91/spark-movies-etl/README.md

 After persisting, Data Quality checks are run using [Soda](https://docs.soda.io/soda-core/overview-main.html).

 The curated datasets are in principle partitioned by execution date.

-To optimize file size in the output table, the following properties are enabled on the Spark session:
-- Auto compaction: to periodically merge small files into bigger ones automatically.
-- Optimized writes: to write bigger sized files automatically.

-More information can be found on [the Delta docs](https://docs.delta.io/latest/optimizations-oss.html).

 ## Packaging and dependency management
 [uv](https://docs.astral.sh/uv) is used for Python packaging and dependency management.